-If owner's consent is granted to lodge a development application, this consent does not constitute nor imply approval of the subject development application, which is subject to normal development assessment requirements as set out under the Act.
+If owner's consent is granted to lodge an application under the Act, this consent does not constitute nor imply approval of the subject application, which is subject to normal development assessment requirements as set out under the Act.

-If your application for owner's consent is approved by Council, easements will be required by Council and/or the Queensland Government for water and sewer infrastructure passing through Council or State owned land.
+If your application for owner's consent for an infrastructure application which triggers an easement requirement, an easement will be required by Council and/or the Queensland Government for infrastructure passing through Council or State owned land.
 Easements are required to allow for construction, maintenance, inspection, demolition, access and also control work in or near the infrastructure within the easement.

 There are charges associated with the granting of easement applications on Council land.
-The easement application fee is $1769.90.
+The easement application fee is $2042.90 per lot.

 Owner's consent - application process

-On lodgement of your application with Council, Council will undertake stakeholder consultation to assess the suitability of Council owned land being included in the application.
-The standard consultation period for stakeholders is five working days from the receipt of the request.
+On lodgement of your application with Council, Council will undertake stakeholder consultation to assess the suitability of Council owned and controlled land being included in the application.

 Information required by Council